NREL/OpenOA/readme.md

 - Learn how to [contribute](contributing.md).

 This library provides a framework for assessing wind plant performance using operational assessment (OA) methodologies that consume timeseries data from wind plants.
+The software is implemented in Python and uses the Pandas data frame library.
+The goal of the project is to provide an open source implementation of common data structures, analysis methods, and utility functions relevant to wind plant OA, while providing a platform to collaborate on new functionality.

-Its development has been motivated by the Wind Plant Performance Prediction (WP3) Benchmark project, led by the National Renewable Energy Laboratory (NREL), which focuses on quantifying and understanding differences between the expected and actual energy production of wind plants.
+Development of OpenOA was motivated by the Wind Plant Performance Prediction (WP3) Benchmark project, led by the National Renewable Energy Laboratory (NREL), which focuses on quantifying and understanding differences between the expected and actual energy production of wind plants.
 To support the WP3 Benchmark project, OpenOA